aneasystone/github-trending/README.md

 ## C

+* 【2023-09-28】[ColinIanKing / stress-ng](https://github.com/ColinIanKing/stress-ng) - This is the stress-ng upstream project git repository. stress-ng will stress test a computer system in various selectable ways.
+It was designed to exercise various physical subsystems of a computer as well as the various operating system kernel interfaces.
+* 【2023-09-28】[OneOfEleven / uv-k5-firmware-custom](https://github.com/OneOfEleven/uv-k5-firmware-custom) - A customized version of https://github.com/DualTachyon/uv-k5-firmware
+* 【2023-09-28】[linux-rdma / rdma-core](https://github.com/linux-rdma/rdma-core) - RDMA core userspace libraries and daemons
+* 【2023-09-28】[tursodatabase / libsql](https://github.com/tursodatabase/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.
+* 【2023-09-28】[Avangelista / CowabungaLiteWindows](https://github.com/Avangelista/CowabungaLiteWindows) - Cowabunga Lite for Windows
 * 【2023-09-27】[labwc / labwc](https://github.com/labwc/labwc) - A Wayland window-stacking compositor
 * 【2023-09-27】[PortAudio / portaudio](https://github.com/PortAudio/portaudio) - PortAudio is a cross-platform, open-source C language library for real-time audio input and output.
 * 【2023-09-27】[shauninman / MinUI](https://github.com/shauninman/MinUI) - A custom launcher for the Trimui Smart, Miyoo Mini(s), and Anbernic RG35XX with more to come...